inertia186/cobblebot/README.md

 ## Updating CobbleBot

+Normally, migrations are simple.
+If you have trouble, use the rake export commands to save your records and drop the database.
+The simple way, if you don't get any errors is, make sure the rails server is stopped.
+Also stop the resque scheduler and workers.
+Once everything has been stopped:

+    $ cd cobblebot
+    $ git pull
+    $ rake db:migrate
+    $ rake db:seed

+Now you can start rails and resque.

+If you see errors during migration, what follows is a more expanded method of migrating the database.

-In the alpha stage of development, migrations are non-cumulative.
-This means that every time the migrations change, you must drop the database and start from scratch.
+In early stages of development, migrations were non-cumulative.
+This meant that early migrations required you to drop the database and start from scratch.
 To mitigate this, CobbleBot can export data to CSV for re-import after the database is recreated.
-When development progresses to beta, migrations will become cumulative so that export/import is not required during update.
+As development progresses toward beta, migrations should become cumulative so that export/import is not required during update.

 To update CobbleBot, make sure the rails server is stopped.
 Also stop the resque scheduler and workers.
 Once everything has been stopped: